studydatacs/servercs/README.md

 Folder data - data used in the study and suitable for replication.
 The folder is divided in subfolders and there is an "explanation.txt".

-scripts.zip - php scripts used to pre process data<br>
+scripts.zip - php scripts used to pre process data

 R scripts.zip - R scripts used to analyze and graphics